 Our review of the impact of the U.S. benefit system on poverty has revealed several important facts.
-First, the combination of the means-tested and social insurance transfers in the system have a major impact on poverty, reducing deep poverty, poverty, and near-poverty rates by about 14 percentage points in the US population as a whole in 2004.
+First, the combination of the means-tested and social insurance transfers in the system have a major impact on poverty, reducing deep poverty, poverty, and near-poverty rates by about 14 percentage points in the U.S. population as a whole in 2004.
 Second, this impact is only negligibly affected by work incentives which, in the aggregate, have almost no effect on the pre-transfer rates of poverty in the population as a whole.
 Third, the impact is still important when improved measures of the poverty line, such as those suggested by the National Academy of Sciences, are used.
-While overall rates of poverty are considerable higher when using those measures than using others we examine, the amount by which poverty is reduced is approximately the same, save for a slightly greater reduction of deep poverty for the NAS measure than for other measures.
+While overall rates of poverty are considerably higher when using those measures than when using others we examine, the amount by which poverty is reduced is approximately the same, save for a slightly greater reduction of deep poverty for the NAS measure.

 When we examine the source of this poverty-reducing impact of the system, however, we find that the largest impact arises from the OASI program.
 The elderly had pre-transfer poverty rates of 55 percent in 2004.
 OASI reduces poverty dramatically and reduces deep poverty and the poverty gap among the elderly almost to zero.
-The DI program also has a major impact through its effect on reducing high poverty rates among the disabled almost to zero.
-The SSI, TANF, Food Stamp, EITC, and housing assistance programs all have significant impacts as well, though smaller.
+The DI program also has a major impact through its effect on reducing high deep poverty rates almost to zero among the disabled.
+The SSI, TANF, Food Stamp, EITC, and housing assistance programs all have significant, though smaller, impacts as well.
 Their effects are often targeted on specific groups; for example, poverty rates among single-parent families are significantly reduced by the system.

 We find that the demographic group which is most underserved by the system are nonelderly, non-disabled families with no continuously-employed members.
-While such families are eligible for some means-transfers such as Food Stamps and housing (although recipiency rates for the latter are low), they are generally ineligible for other benefits if they are childless and, obviously, they are ineligible for the significant benefits from the EITC.
+While such families are eligible for some means-transfers such as TANF, Food Stamps, and housing (although recipiency rates often low), they are generally ineligible for other benefits if they are childless and, obviously, they are ineligible for the significant benefits from the EITC.
 Their poverty rates are over 80 percent before transfers and 67 percent after transfers, by far the highest of any of the demographic groups we examine.

 When we examine trends in the benefit system over the twenty years prior to 2004, we find that the overall contours of the system are unchanged and that the benefit system has continued to have a large impact on poverty.
 However, we also find major shifts in the distribution of transfers within and across demographic groups.
 Within single-parent and two-parent families, as well as those with nonemployed members, we find a notable shift in transfers away from those in deep poverty toward those at higher income levels, both below and above poverty.
-These trends reflect primarily the rise of the EITC and decline of AFDC/TANF, which is a regressive combination.
+These trends reflect primarily the rise of the EITC and decline of AFDC/TANF and Food Stamps for the very poor, which is a regressive combination.
 We find that the post-transfer deep poverty rates for these groups have actually risen over time as a result.
 Across groups, we find a notable shift in expenditures toward the elderly and disabled and away from other groups.
-These expenditure shifts show up in poverty impacts, which in 1984 reduced poverty much more among single parent families and the nonemployed than in 2004, and which are felt more strongly in the higher income groups in the latter period.
+These expenditure shifts are reflected in our calculations of program poverty impacts.
+In 1984, programs reduced poverty much more among single parent families and the nonemployed than they did in 2004.
+Programs in 2004 have larger effects on the higher income groups than they did in 1984.